cheese1/medusawiki/Installation-&-Configuration-Guides.md

 ## IMPORTANT NOTE!
-Some guides are not yet updated with the new Sickrage Repository URL.
+Some guides are not yet updated with the new Medusa Repository URL.
 Make sure you use `https://github.com/pyMedusa/SickRage.git`